kiba/Writings/fac/chp21_after_the_war.md

 The department of statistics and information tallied up how many people we lost to migration.
 Most of them are not in the government, and they're mostly humans.

-The faunus for the most part sticks with my kingdom rather than fleeing.
+The faunus for the most part decided to stick with my kingdom rather than fleeing.

 **Year 3, Day 185**

-General Ironwood approached me to purchase war machines from me, and in particular bullets, as well all the blueprints for those machines and bullets.
+General Ironwood approached me to purchase war machines from me, and in particular bullets, as well all the blueprints necessary to produce them.
+They will paid royalties if they should decide to produce those machines and bullets in their own factories.

-For the most part, they find it cheaper to buy from me.
+It's actually much cheaper and more efficient to buy from me rather than start up their own factories.

-The general commented on how my war machines made their mech obsolete overnight.
+The general commented on how my war machines made their mech obsolete overnight and that they were trying to catch up, but he was under no illusion over who has the greatest manufacturing capacity.

 It is a five year contract in which I will supply the Atlasian military with the latest and greatest military hardware and the manual and the blueprints and training.
-It's some serious lien.
+It's some serious lien that will go to support my SWF.

-What are they going to do?
-They trade heavily with me for dusts and other industrial goods, and they know that getting to a war would mean bad thing for everyone's GDP and protection against the Grimm.

 **Year 3, 199**

-Other kingdoms are approaching me to buy military hardwares.
+Other kingdoms are approaching me to buy military hardware.
 They are very afraid of what might happen to them.

 The Grimm literally did fought Mechatron to a standstill, the micro kingdom that is the premiere military power on Remnant.
+If the Grimm did try to attack any other kingdoms, a lot more people will die.

+I wonder why Salem chose my kingdom rather than the others?
+Maybe she thought that I was going to become very difficult to destroy as time go on.

 **Year 3, 210**